ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 * URI: Uniform Resource Identifier as defined in {{!RFC3986}}.

-* URI Component: A segment of a URI path, typically separated by '/' characters.
-For encryption purposes, components include the trailing separator except for the final component.
+* URI Component: A segment of a URI path, terminated by '/', '?', or '#' characters.
+For encryption purposes, components include the trailing terminator except for the final component.

 * Scheme: The URI scheme (e.g., "https://") which is preserved in plaintext.